 An important thing to keep in mind is that many of the countries on this itinerary are lesser-developed and unless you are willing to dish out a lot of dollars for luxury, the accommodations in these countries will be below the standard of what United States residents are used to.

 This is the catch of Semester at Sea - spend a little time in a lot of countries instead of a lot of time in a few countries.
 The choice is yours.

+If so, look elsewhere.
 SAS is somewhat infamous for being a booze cruise, and a lot of students go on the voyage expecting exactly this.
-This is not the reality - there are pub nights on the ship during which students with a beverage voucher can buy alcohol, but it is strictly monitored.
+This is not the reality -- there are pub nights on the ship during which students with a beverage voucher can buy alcohol, but it is strictly monitored.
 Most nights on the ship, students are not allowed to drink.
-Neither can students bring alcohol on the ship - bags are thoroughly checked and only originally sealed liquids are allowed on the ship.
+Neither can students bring alcohol on the ship -- bags are thoroughly checked and only originally sealed liquids are allowed on the ship.

 If your stomach can't tolerate motion, be prepared because the ship is always rocking at least slightly.
 Some days the sea is so rough that objects such as pencil sharpeners and computer monitors fly across the room.
 The health center on the ship provides free seasickness medication, and students can buy anti-seasickness patches in the campus store onboard the ship.

 Keep in mind that while SAS visits twelve to thirteen countries on every semester-long voyage, you will be stuck on the ship for multiple days at a time crossing the Atlantic and Pacific oceans.
 The days at sea can range from three to ten days.